indieVelo/translations/README.md

 * sv-SE : Swedish
 * zh-TW : Chinese (Traditional)

-The most requested additional languages we're aiming to add are (in rough order of number of riders):
+Other languages it would be great to get help with translating are (in rough order of number of riders on indieVelo):
 * Korean
 * Norwegian
 * Russian